kyh57363/ML4DQMDC-PixelAE/Merging Histogram Notebooks/README.md

 ## Merging Concept

 The concept of merging is essentially aimed at training fewer models.
 The goal is to save time and resource consumption without losing capability.
-There are currently two types of autoencoders which do not implement merging:
+There are currently four types of autoencoders with various amounts of merging implemented:

 ### 1D Autoencoder